How many times have you heard a manager or executive say this:

 Your employees are the same way.
 15five CEO David Hassell made a similar point in a recent interview on the Awesome Office podcast.

 On the show, David distinguished between two types of stress: eustress (the good, motivating kind) and distress (the bad, debilitating kind).
 While distress is harmful, eustress is actually necessary in order for employees to experience breakthroughs.
 And without those breakthroughs, your employees won’t be satisfied.

 One of our core values at SnackNation is to crave and devour challenges, and it’s something we actually look for during the interview process.

 Part of this is getting to know individual team members.
 Sit with them, take them to lunch and learn their personal goals and aspirations, their unique ability.
 You’ll be better equipped to give them the right tasks to challenge and motivate them.

 When it comes to challenges, you don’t have to think long term.
 While challenges do help align employee efforts to the company’s mission, you can create daily or weekly challenge that focus employee energy and give them a satisfying, short-term push.

 Create weekly team challenges, and make them fun.

 If you lead a sales team, challenge them to hit a weekly total that’s 5% higher than their previous best week.
-Reward them with a half day if they hit it.
+Reward them with a memorable sales team gift or a half day if they hit it.